InternetFreedomFoundation/archive/content/post/revealed-udaipur-internet-shutdown-orders-cut-copy-paste.md

 +++
-author = "Krishnesh"
+author = 'Krishnesh'
-categories = ["RTI", "Right to Information", "rajasthan", "internet shutdowns", "Anuradha Bhasin"] date = 2021-11-01T04:34:51Z description = "" draft = false slug = "revealed-udaipur-internet-shutdown-orders-cut-copy-paste"
-summary = "We filed Right to Information applications to determine the extent of compliance with directions in Anuradha Bhasin.
-We found that the office of the Udaipur Divisional Commissioner has issued 26 internet shutdown orders, most of which are similar! " tags = ["RTI", "Right to Information", "rajasthan", "internet shutdowns", "Anuradha Bhasin"] title = "[Revealed] Udaipur Internet Shutdown Orders: Cut, Copy, Paste!"
+categories = ['RTI', 'Right to Information', 'rajasthan', 'internet shutdowns', 'Anuradha Bhasin', 'DBA'] date = 2021-11-01T04:34:51Z description = '' draft = false slug = 'revealed-udaipur-internet-shutdown-orders-cut-copy-paste' summary = 'We filed Right to Information applications to determine the extent of compliance with directions in Anuradha Bhasin.
+We found that the office of the Udaipur Divisional Commissioner has issued 26 internet shutdown orders, most of which are similar! ' tags = ['RTI', 'Right to Information', 'rajasthan', 'internet shutdowns', 'Anuradha Bhasin', 'DBA'] title = '[Revealed] Udaipur Internet Shutdown Orders: Cut, Copy, Paste!'

 +++